 Later from his spot on the hill, he watched it run and play, quietly glowing hot and bright, pleased with what it had started.
-He could hear a sound coming from somewhere along the darkening horizon, but now the sound was louder.
-It was not a whistle but the blare of wailing sirens and he relaxed a bit.
+He could hear a sound coming from somewhere along the darkening horizon.
+It was the blare of wailing sirens and he relaxed a bit.
 The sirens smothered his pounding heart with a blanket of relief like of cool rain and he licked his dry lips.

-“It will be alright,” he whimpered, almost collapsing.
-He turned to leave and his eye caught a glimpse of something that did drop him to his knees: a surging wall of orange flame boiling through a row of trees that kissed along a ridge of large homes hugging the golf course.
+As he turned to leave, his eye caught a glimpse of something moving and it dropped him to his knees.
+A surging wall of orange flame boiled through a row of trees that kissed along a ridge of large homes hugging the golf course.

 “What have you done?” it said.

-The first engine arrived and a fireman heavy with gear stumbled from the side railing.
-He was shouting instruction to the other firemen as they scrambled from the vehicle, serpentine hoses uncoiling over the road like spilled guts from some reddened beast.
+The first engine arrived and a fireman, heavy with gear stumbled from the side railing.
+He was shouting instruction to the other firemen as they scrambled from the truck, serpentine hoses uncoiling over the road like spilled guts from some reddened beast.
 On the hill he watched them play, mesmerized as flames took the first two houses.
-They flowered, a hushing sound like marshmallows to the flame.
+They flowered, a hushing sound like marshmallows near flame.
 “It's just a game,” he whispered, his face shiny, angelic.
 “We can stop anytime.”

-He controlled the fires at first, kept them small but the day came when the winds seemed to shift out of nowhere, the world opened wide and he was confronted with the beast.
+He controlled the fires at first, kept them small but the day came when the wind seemed to shift out of nowhere and his world split open, revealed itself.
 It stood before him - the beast, alive and unstable, urging him to play.
-He was not afraid.
-He was terrified.
+He was not afraid; he was terrified.
 It ran around him, leering, its fiery tongue lolling and whispering around his ears.
-It quickly turned and rolled toward the swamp, like some living creature eager for water to soothe it, to cool it.
+It quickly turned and rolled toward the swamp, like some creature eager for water to soothe it, to cool it.
 He followed and waited.
-Instead of water, it found fuel to feed.
-The dry bramble swamp exploded and it consumed everything, its gaping maw, red and hot.
+Instead of water, it found fuel to feed on.
+The dry bramble swamp exploded and it consumed everything, its gaping maw flame red and hot.

 He had run then, somehow escaped through the thicket, excited and horrified, sprawling flat in a ditch as the fire engines screamed past down the smoke-choked road.
-As the last truck flared by, he glanced up in time to see his father riding the top of the engine's cab, saw the terrified look as their eyes locked.
+As the last truck flared by, he glanced up in time to see his father riding the top of the engine's cab, saw the terrified look on his face as their eyes locked.
 He never saw his father again.
-In the swamp the beast circled, trapped the truck and consumed it in its monstrous fury, his father and three other firemen were consumed by the monster's fury.
+In the swamp the beast circled, trapped the truck and consumed it in its monstrous fury, his father and four other firemen perishing in the inferno.

-There was no other consequence; the origin of the fire blamed on conditions at the dump, on shifting weather, an unfortunate and horrible accident the papers said.
-After that, he ran in a futile attempt to outrun what had happened.
+After that, he began running in a futile attempt to outrun what had happened.
 Then in his mid-teens, he made a small attempt to change the game.
 He started running with the fire, hoping it might grow tired of the game and burn itself out on its own.
-But it circled… circled and chased, circled him in a trap and stoked his desire.
+But it circled and circled… circled and chased, circled him in a trap and stoked his desire.
 Again they played.

 The fireman stood frozen.
 The blaze towered above him, the heat an open oven wrinkling the air.
-It had taken hold everywhere, jumped the street to the left of the golf course, rolling like a wave toward the opposite curb.
+It had taken hold, jumped the street to the left of the golf course, rolling like a wave toward the opposite curb.
 Smoke churned between the remaining houses, hugged the gravel in a low thick fog as orange spikes flickered and peeked through like demon eyes in the night.
-He felt his partner then - Conrad - at his side grabbing his arm; he was shouting, barely audible through his mask over the roar.
+He felt his partner, Al Conrad, at his side grabbing his arm.
+He was shouting, barely audible through his mask over the roar.

 For a moment, he thought he might faint.
 His vision blurred and he felt disorientated as if falling down a funneling dark tunnel.
 He thought he heard Conrad again but the voice was different, familiar.